Tom Connally: Political career

+House career

 Connally ran unopposed and was elected to the Texas House of Representatives in 1900 and 1902.
 During his tenure in the Texas House he was a prominent opponent of monopolies and co-authored the Texas Anti-Trust Law of 1903.
 After 1904, he left state politics to pursue his legal career, and served as the prosecuting attorney for Falls County from 1906 to 1910.
 In 1916, he made his first foray into national politics by running for the vacant House seat for the 11th Congressional District of Texas.
+When first standing for Congress, Connally did so on a platform calling for (amongst other measures) higher taxes for these in upper-income brackets, new labor laws “favorable to the workingman,” and a child-labor law.

-After resigning his office to fight in World War I, Connally returned to the House where he served on the House Committee on Foreign Affairs and worked against isolationist policies.
+After taking a leave of absence to fight in World War I, Connally returned to the House where he served on the House Committee on Foreign Affairs and worked against isolationist policies.

+Senate career

 In 1928 Connally was elected to the U.S. Senate.
 During his time in the Senate he supported Roosevelt's New Deal legislation through the passage of the Connally Hot Oil Act of 1935, which attempted to circumvent the Supreme Court of the United States' rejection of a key part of New Deal legislation.

+Connally was in the Southern Caucus and opposed to federal action on civil rights.
+Connally led a six week filibuster of the Anti-Lynching Bill of 1937.
+He was also opposed to equal education for black people.
+Connally was, however, opposed to the Dixiecrats, once reflecting in his autobiography (in regards to the 1948 presidential election) that “I strongly opposed the Dixiecrat movement during the Convention.
+A hard-boiled group of Southern Democrats, they were extremely conservative.
+All they talked about was states’ rights, their hatred of Roosevelt, even though he was dead, and their contempt for Truman."